Should You Invest In CRM Software in 2021? (Plus How To Pick The Right One)

 The number and type of features you add to your package might also affect your pricing.

 Features like advanced lead management, custom fields, analytics, workflow automation, and approval workflows might all increase the cost.

 Lastly, the number of users on your team might also affect the final price.
 For example, Salesforce offers per-seat pricing which means that the cost scales up or down with the number of users you pay for.

 Other CRM tools like User.com offer pricing for unlimited seats.
 This pricing model is great for companies that want to add and remove team members whenever they want at no extra cost.

 Your sales team doesn’t work with just one tool.

-You likely send emails in Outlook or Gmail, access files from Dropbox or Drive, prepare documents in Microsoft Office or G-Suite, and send Slack messages.
+You likely send emails in Outlook or Gmail, access files from Dropbox or Drive, prepare documents in Microsoft Office or Google Workspace, and send Slack messages.